March 25, 2019

 Craigslist isn't the highest-quality job site, but with patience and perseverance, you may be able to find writing gigs to help pay the bills.
 You'll have to sift through scams and low-paying jobs, but with enough effort, you can also find writing gigs that help build your portfolio.
 These results are also limited to your region so depending on where you live, opportunities may be scare.
 Think of Craigslist as a site to find side jobs or opportunities that can help fill out your portfolio.

-The Writer Finder is a Growth Machine company that helps connect business owners with writers for content creation.
-We're always looking for new writing talent at all skill levels.
+The Writer Finder is a Growth Machine company and freelance writing business that helps connect business owners with writers for content creation.
+We're always looking for new writing talent at all skill levels - with a focus on creating high-quality content.
 Freelance writers can sign up at our websites to join our writer database.
 We'll reach out with potential writing opportunities that may be a good fit for your skill set.
+Our opportunities are mainly SEO content writing for blog articles, but we do occasionally have roles for landing pages, home pages, and web copy writing as well as white papers, website design, and social media content.
+To apply, you'll need to submit writing samples so we can assess your writing style and skill.
+You'll also need to provide your LinkedIn (or a link to your online portfolio website, writing portfolio, or own website) and choose your desired topic areas.
+The topic areas are varied and include things like data, security, SaaS, and logistics as well as food, hiking, e-commerce, and marketing.

 Constant Content is a writing agency that helps businesses find writers to create web content from social media posts to blog articles.
 The website boasts a database of more than 100,000 professional writers who've created content for more than 50,000 businesses.